 Unit Title:

 Lesson # and Title:

 Standards

-CCRA.R.1 - Read closely to determine what the text says explicitly and to make logical inferences from it; cite specific textual evidence when writing or speaking to support conclusions drawn from the text.
+CCRA.R.1 - Read closely to determine what the text says expliciting from it; cite specific textual evidence when writing or speaking the from the text.

 CCRA.SL.1 - Prepare for and participate effectively in a range of conversations and collaborations with diverse partners, building on others' ideas and expressing their own clearly and persuasively.

-CCRA.L.4 - Determine or clarify the meaning of unknown and multiple-meaning words and phrases by using context clues, analyzing meaningful word parts, and consulting general and specialized reference materials as appropriate
+CCRA.L.4 - Determine or clarify the meaning of unknown and muphrases by using context clues, analyzing meaningful word parts specialized reference materials as appropriate

 Learning Targets/Goals/Objectives/Guiding Questions

 Vocabulary Teaching Notes for the Lesson

 Lesson Sequence (Agenda) Materials

-Opening Meeting Students' Needs Work Time (including specific text-dependent questions and discussion protocols) Meeting Students' Needs ion (Challenging s or Complex guage)
+Opening Meeting Students' Needs Work Time (including specific text-dependent questions and discussion protocols) Meeting Students' Needs